PowerMAN v Microsoft System Center Configuration Manager® (SCCM) / Intune ®

 This means that the features supported on each operating system release are limited to the timeout based power features present in that specific release of Windows

-logout stale users or shutdown the PC when nobody is logged on.
+from being used to wake computers for maintenance or AV scans, logout stale users or shutdown the PC when nobody is logged on.

 effective use in many scenarios, especially timetable driven environments such as computer labs and school classrooms.
+Intune is even simpler and doesn't offer

 PowerMAN is a best of breed power management solution.
 PowerMAN was designed specifically for effective power management and